Home-based staff qualification changes

 - Visiting teacher support payment

 From 1 January 2025, there will no longer be a quality and standard funding rate and 80% of home-based educators in a service must have a required qualification.
 The remaining 20% of educators must either be in induction with the service (first 6 months) or enrolled in a required qualification.
 This must be completed within two years.
 The percentage of educators in a service that need to be qualified will gradually increase over time.
 The first transition point is January 2021 for quality funded licences.
 See the Funding Rates sections for more details on timeframes.

 These percentages are calculated on the number of active educators within a service over a week.
 If the number of qualified educators required is not a whole number, this will be rounded up to the nearest whole person.
 These percentages are calculated separately for each service and must be maintained to remain eligible for quality funding.
 See chapter 3-B-4 of the Funding Handbook for detailed information on how to calculate the percentage qualification requirements.

 - A ‘grand-parented’ Level 3 ECE qualification (this means a Level 3 qualification completed before 1 January 2022)

-- A Level 4 or higher ECE qualification listed on the New Zealand Qualifications Framework, or otherwise approved by the Ministry of Education (we will publish a list of approved qualifications here as soon as it is available)
+- A Level 4 or higher ECE qualification listed on the New Zealand Qualifications Framework, or otherwise approved by the Ministry of Education

 - A primary teaching qualification